ahmdrz/simple-IoT/README.md

 Very simple projects for IoT

 This project is a simple way to control <b>PWM</b> values from anywhere using internet.
+Note that the security is low.
+I just use a token in request header.

 ## What we need ?